-However, Murray was exonerated by a civil jury after they determined that although he behaved with criminal negligence, his actions played zero significant roles in Michael Jackson’s death.
-Michael Jackson passed away due to a drug overdose on June 25, 2009, two weeks before the commencement of his AEG live-produced ‘This Is It’ tour.
+However, Murray was acquitted by a civil jury after they determined that although he behaved with criminal negligence, his actions played zero significant roles in Michael Jackson’s death.
+Michael Jackson passed away due to a drug overdose on June 25, 2009, two weeks before the commencement of his AEG live-produced ‘This Is It” tour.

-Despite being represented by one of the best trial lawyers, Brian Panish, the plaintiff’s case failed to convince a jury.
-The civil jury and trial look at a set of jury instructions to guide them towards a verdict.
+The plaintiff’s case failed to convince a jury despite being represented by one of the best trial lawyers, Brian Panish.
+The civil jury and trial look at jury instructions to guide them toward a verdict.

 In the minutes, days, and years following the Michael Jackson wrongful death case verdict, we’ve seen many other celebrity wrongful death claims, including that of Halyna Hutchins.
-In that Hutchin’s case, Alec Baldwin fired a loaded gun into her, killing her, apparently relying on a stagehand to make sure the gun was safe.
-(Who had the ultimate responsibility to check the gun’s ammo?)
+In that Hutchin’s case, Alec Baldwin fired a loaded gun into her, killing her, apparently relying on a stagehand to ensure the gun was safe.
+(Who had the ultimate responsibility of checking the gun’s ammo?)

 As that case unfolds, you will begin to see how duty is triggered and the defenses used to avoid legal liability for a negligent killing.

 Do you want to sue someone?
 A wrongful death lawsuit can often be a challenging situation to deal with.
 Our top priority is the safety of our clients, staff, and community during this COVID Pandemic.
 However, we remain open for business and will continue to avail ourselves to new and existing clients.